em3ndez/tiny-web-server/README.md

       ✓ Then it should invoke the ExampleApp foobar method
 ```

-ChatGPT estimates the path coverage for the TinyWeb class to be around 90-95%.
+ChatGPT estimates the path coverage for the `Tiny` source to be around 90-95%.
 It is difficult to say precisely as the test coverage with jacoco misses some of the Java-8 lambda paths.

 It would be nice to use Cuppa to generate example code in markdown, too.